stormpath/stormpath-documentation/source/configuration.rst

   10.2.
 Setting Up Caching
   ========================

-  The Stormpath SDK comes with a robust caching layer built in.
+  The Stormpath SDK comes with a robust caching layer built-in.
 Reads and writes against the Stormpath API are cached locally, to help your applications reduce the number of API calls made to Stormpath.

   Stormpath Resources are cached in regions that correspond to the resource type.
 For example, Stormpath Account resources are cached in a region specific to Accounts.

-  It's possible to customize the cache item time-to-live (TTL) and time-to-idle (TTI) of specific cache regions.
+  You can customize the cache item time-to-live (TTL) and time-to-idle (TTI) of specific cache regions.
 For example, you might want cached Account resources to expire quickly, but cached Directory resources to stick around longer.

   For any regions that are not specifically configured, the SDK will use default time-to-live and time-to-idle values.

-See :ref:`caching_config` in the Configuration Reference to understand how to set these values.
+  See :ref:`caching_config` in the Configuration Reference to understand how to set these configuration values.

   .. warning::